njha7/FlamingoV2/README.md

 Usage: ```~react get $alias```

 #### save
 Saves a new a reaction by alias.
 Reactions are images uploaded to Discord.
 They are thumbnailed and saved for later reacall.
 Alias can by any alphanumeric string with no whitespace.
+Can be used to overwrite an existing reaction.

 Usage: ```~react save $alias```

+#### delete
+Deletes a reaction image and makes it unavailable for use.
+Alias can by any alphanumeric string with no whitespace.

+Usage: ```~react delete $alias```

 #### list
-Retrieves a paginated list of all the reaction images saved and DMs them to the caller.
+Retrieves a list of all the reaction images saved and DMs them to the caller.

 Usage: ```~react list```